 - You want to fund a renovation, buy a new car, take a family holiday or purchase a new investment

-- You want to lower your interest rate or repayments, or change the length of your loan
+- To lower your interest rate or repayments, or change the length of your loan

 - Your lender’s rate is no longer the most competitive